-Situated on the site of Loftus Mine, the first mine to be opened in Cleveland, the Mining Museum celebrates the legacy of ironstone mining and the broader industrial heritage of the region.
+Situated on the site of Loftus Mine, the first mine to open in Cleveland, Land of Iron celebrates the legacy of ironstone mining and the broader industrial heritage of the region.
 The Tees Valley was the powerhouse of the Industrial Revolution and the British Empire.
 Her 83 ironstone mines dispatched iron worldwide, forming the fabric of railways and bridges across Europe, America, Africa, India and Australia.

 On August 7th, 1848, the first mine in Cleveland opened in Skinningrove.
 It was the first of 83 ironstone mines in the region.
 Ultimately, they would dispatch iron worldwide, building railways and bridges all across Europe, Africa, America, India and even the Sydney Harbour Bridge in Australia.